UUoocl/Moving_Virtual_Background_ELECTRON/README.md

 # Moving_Virtual_Background
-Use the Photo Sphere Viewer Javascript library as a virtual background.

-Making a virtual background that follows the position of a USB PTZ camera.
+The project connects a PTZ usb camera and a browser source via an OBS lua script.

 This version is MacOS only.
 The same idea could be done in windows.

+An example use is creating a moving virtual background by sending the PTZ data to the Photo Sphere Viewer Javascript library.

 ### Repositories